time-loop/cdk-jump-box/API.md

 ```

 - *Type:* number
-- *Default:* 1 - the maximum capacity of the auto scaling group
+- *Default:* 1

+the maximum capacity of the auto scaling group.

 ---